rrdentin/rrdentin/README.md

     <h3>👩‍💻 Denti's Coding Journey</h3>
   </summary>
     <p>
-      As an informatics engineering student, my coding journey seamlessly blends technology and creativity.
-From initial exploration to practical applications, I've crafted solutions with a keen focus on positive social impact.
-Projects like 'PYP BaliCraft' showcase my commitment to UI/UX design for local craftsmanship promotion.
-The UI/UX event advertising platform and Sparta Vocabulary Notebook Website demonstrate my problem-solving skills and dedication to educational enhancement.
-Creating a streamlined student registration system at "PPDB Sekolah Anak Saleh Malang" emphasized the practical applications of technology in education.
-The 'Pet Adopt' project reflects my commitment to socially impactful initiatives.
-Additionally, my active participation in boot camps, spanning website development, UI/UX, and mobile development, underscores my proactive approach to continuous learning.
-Each endeavor contributes to shaping my coding journey, defining me as an informatics engineering student ready for new challenges, particularly in the realms of web development.
+      As an informatics engineering student, my journey blends creativity with tech-driven solutions focused on social impact.
+From 'PYP BaliCraft,' promoting local craftsmanship through UI/UX design, to educational platforms like the Sparta Vocabulary Notebook and the 'Pet Adopt' project, I strive to make a difference through code.

+Recently, I had an exciting six-month internship as a Fullstack Web Developer in the Quality Department of a major manufacturing company.
+There, I tackled real-world tech challenges, creating web solutions to streamline quality processes, gaining hands-on experience and reinforcing my adaptability in a high-stakes environment.
     </p>
 </details>